AymenSekhri/ISC-Website/README.md

 * EMAIL_NOT_FOUND = 1
 * INVALID_TOKEN = 2

-This API sends the token to the user's email, which will be used to change password in the 'api/resetpassword' API.
+This API sends the token to the user's email, which will be used to change password in 'api/resetpassword' API.
 ## api/resetpassword
 Resetpassword form.